 There are benefits in freeing ourselves from proprietary software including education, learning, sharing, security, decreasing costs, protecting privacy and giving users more control.

 The video below is a TED talk by the guy who started it all – Richard M Stallman.

 You are Probably Already Using It

-You may not realise it but you are probably already using Linux and other free software.
-Most mobile phones & home routers use it.
-Many games consoles, TVs, set-top boxes and smart cars use it.
+You may not realise it but you are probably already using free software.
+Mobile phones, home routers, games consoles, TVs, set-top boxes and smart cars use freedom software.
 FOSS technology is the backbone of the internet and is behind many top websites including Wikipedia, Facebook, Twitter, Google and Amazon.

 FOSS software has even helped in the production of blockbuster movies such as Harry Potter and Spider-man.